ThingsPanel/thingspanel-gmqtt/README.md

 # Gmqtt [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)  ![Build Status](https://github.com/DrmagicE/gmqtt/actions/workflows/test.yml/badge.svg) [![codecov](https://codecov.io/gh/DrmagicE/gmqtt/branch/master/graph/badge.svg)](https://codecov.io/gh/DrmagicE/gmqtt) [![Go Report Card](https://goreportcard.com/badge/github.com/DrmagicE/gmqtt)](https://goreportcard.com/report/github.com/DrmagicE/gmqtt)

 # Project state
-This project is less maintained due to personal reasons.
-Here are some information for people who want to use this project.

-Gmqtt was used in production and worked well.
-The production environment was serving hundreds of clients(or maybe thousands or 10 thousands now), and each client published QoS 1 message to report their state every 15 seconds.
-The subscribers on the cloud would store those state into persist backend.
+This project is now **maintained by the ThingsPanel team**.
+We **continuously fix bugs**, **address and merge community-submitted issues and PRs**, and ensure the project remains stable and up to date.

+**Usage Information:**
+The project is currently used in **over one hundred thousand devices or projects**.
+In production environments, each client publishes a **QoS 1** message every **5 seconds** to report its state.
+Subscribers in the cloud store these state updates into a persistent backend.
-All clients were non-persistent session and using v3.1.1 protocol.
+All clients use **non-persistent sessions** and the **MQTT v3.1.1 protocol**.

-It is suggested to evaluate and test carefully before running in your production environment.
+We still recommend **careful evaluation and testing before deploying this project in production**.

 # Features